C.22 Procedures for Changes in Graduate Curricula

 The proposal is initiated or prepared at the department or college level as appropriate.
 A department is defined for this purpose as an academic discipline.
 Authorization to develop new programs is the responsibility of the Academic Planning Council.
 The University of Southern Indiana Board of Trustees reviews and approves such programs in light of the Indiana Commission of Higher Education guidelines.
 New program requests are then submitted to the appropriate state agencies.
 If the new program is not related to a present department or college, the program may be initiated and prepared through Graduate Studies or the Provost’s Office.
 It shall be prepared by the college requesting the change.

-1. The original of the petition must be submitted in Curriculog® to the director of Graduate Studies for review by the Council of Graduate Program Directors and Chairs.
+1. The original of the petition must be submitted in Curriculog® to the Dean, School of Graduate Studies for review by the Council of Graduate Program Directors and Chairs.

 2. In evaluating petitions, the Council of Graduate Program Directors and Chairs may extend invitations to concerned faculty members to attend council sessions and may request additional information which it considers necessary.
 After initial evaluation by the Council of Graduate Program Directors and Chairs, a description and the rationale for the program will be published.
 The faculty will be given ten instructional days from the time of publication in which to present to the Council of Graduate Program Directors and Chairs written support or objection to the proposal.
 If objections have been received and cannot be resolved through discussion by the concerned parties, the Council of Graduate Program Directors and Chairs will consider the petition again.